YuriiDubnytskyi/ComputoolsTestTask/README.md

 ### State Persistence

-- The application **saves the state** if user close app but still login
+- The application **saves the state** if user close app but still logged.

 ### Login Screen